Santa Rosa Drug Charges Attorney

 - Residential drug treatment: The court may order you into a residential drug treatment program if it believes that you have an addiction problem.

 - Forfeiture of property and cash: Conviction for a drug crime can result in asset forfeiture.
 Seizable assets include vehicles, cash, and real estate.

-If you or a loved one are arrested on a drug charge, you need a skilled attorney who will investigate your case, run any applicable motions to get the case reduced or dismissed, determine if you are eligible for sentencing alternatives, and argue your case persuasively to a jury.
+If you or a loved one are arrested on a drug charge, you need a skilled drug possession attorney who will investigate your case, run any applicable motions to get the case reduced or dismissed, determine if you are eligible for sentencing alternatives, and argue your case persuasively to a jury.
 Depending on the charge and prior criminal history, you may be eligible for a diversion program, alternative sentencing to treatment under Penal Code section 1210, or Drug Court.

 Illegal searches could result in a dismissal

 If law enforcement violated your constitutional rights during the search, you may be able to ask that the evidence obtained be suppressed, which often results in a dismissal of the charges.
-Only an experienced lawyer can identify the issues that could make the difference in your case.
+Only an experienced Santa Rosa Drug Charges lawyer can identify the issues that could make the difference in your case.

 Drug treatment instead of incarceration

 Oftentimes those arrested on drug charges in Santa Rosa are struggling with addiction.
 An arrest could be the wake-up call an addict needs to finally make a change.
 In some cases, a judge could order drug treatment instead of incarceration in jail or prison.
 These are not easy arguments to make.
 To be given an opportunity at rehabilitation, you need a well-known Santa Rosa Drug Crime attorney who the judges will listen to, respect, and be persuaded by to spare an addict from jail time.